 - Discharge planning

-Levindale’s team includes psychiatrists, psychologists, licensed social workers, certified psychiatric nurses and expressive art therapists.
+Levindale’s team includes psychiatrists, psychologists, licensed social workers,

 The program hours are: